jdoleary/Spellmasons/docs/TasksCurrent.md

 ## Tasks
+1. Fix polygons connected by a line with no thickness
 2. Fix lonesome walls turning into tiles (Tuesday)
 3. Liquid interactions (Tuesday)
     - Apply liquid impact and submerge shader when units "fall in"